wfa207/dotfiles/readme.md

 Note: It may be smart to add the `--with-client-server` option, which supports X11 clipboard, allowing you to copy to the system clipboard even [when ssh'd into a machine](http://www.markcampbell.me/2016/04/12/setting-up-yank-to-clipboard-on-a-mac-with-vim.html).
 Homebrew doesn't enable this by default, and I haven't yet looked into adding this in this repo.

+# Known Issues

+* Powerline-shell is finicky with Python versions; you may need to install Python2.7 via Homebrew and then re-run the `install.py` script, *after* symlinking the Homebrew Python2 version

 # Tools Used

 ## Vim